top of page

 celebrating a transformative gift and a legacy of leadership

 We are thrilled to announce that our future facility will be named ‘The Judge Jean Shepherd Youth Recovery Center’, in honor of Judge Jean Shepherd, a distinguished leader dedicated to youth welfare.
-This exciting development is underscored by a transformative anonymous lead gift of $1.5 million, which celebrates Judge Shepherd's legacy.

 The Judge Jean Shepherd Youth Recovery Center, once completed, will provide specialized behavioral health services to youth and families in crisis.
 It is envisioned as a state-of-the-art facility designed to deliver a comprehensive suite of services in a supportive and therapeutic environment, ensuring that every young individual and their family can access the care they need here at home.